ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 ### Networking
 {: #vrw-orderinginstance-wkld-net}

-Only the **Enable private NICs only** option is available with 10 Gb for the uplink speed.
+The networking options are set to 10 Gb for the uplink speed and private network only for the networking type.

 ## Firewall appliance
 {: #vrw-orderinginstance-firewall-appl}

 You have the following options for your firewall appliance:
-* **Edge services cluster with Juniper vSRX** - a dedicated cluster for the network edge and firewall components and install Juniper® vSRX.
+* **Edge cluster with Juniper vSRX service** - a dedicated cluster for the network edge and firewall components and install Juniper® vSRX.
-* **Edge services cluster** - a dedicated cluster for the network edge and firewall components.
+* **Bring your own gateway appliance** - a dedicated cluster for the network edge and firewall components.
-* **FortiGate Security Appliance** - an IBM Cloud service, which is an enterprise-class hardware firewall for enhanced and granular control over your network.
+* **FortiGate Security Appliance** - an {{site.data.keyword.cloud_notm}} service, which is an enterprise-class hardware firewall for enhanced and granular control over your network.

 The steps that you must follow differ depending on your selection.